 Fruits and vegetables are loaded with great nutrients that help the brain.
 They have a nice effect on Nrf2 transcription, which affects cells.
 Getting the right nutrients can increase brain functions and help to make you more alert and healthy.

 Gluten is another food ingredient to watch out for.
 There are many people who suffer from intolerance or sensitivity.
-However, even those who can tolerate it should stand clear as much as possible.
+However, even those who can tolerate it should stand as clear as much as possible.
 Gluten has some negative effects on brain function.
 This includes causing brain fogginess, fatigue and mood issues.

 The Best Diet